-Please note: links contained in this post and elsewhere on my website may include affiliate links.
-When you make a purchase through these links, I may earn a commission at no additional cost to you.
+Links contained in this post and elsewhere on my website may include affiliate links.
+When you make a purchase through these links, I earn a commission at no additional cost to you.
 I only link to products and services that I love - and that I think you will love, too!

-The traditional variety in European herbalism is Sambucus nigra, but there are native varieties (S. canadensis) that can be used just as well.
-S. nigra grows as large as a tree, while S. canadensis is more shrubby.
+The traditional variety in European herbalism is Sambucus nigra, but the native variety, S. canadensis, is also a good choice.
+Elder plants are also available as named cultivars.
+These varieties have been selected for larger berries or showier foliage than wild strains.
 Elder likes to keep its feet wet and prefers to grow in ditches or at the edges of water, but I’ve also seen it thrive in areas with a very high water table even if the soil seems a bit dry in the summer.

 Crataegus laevigata or C. monogyna

-This herb can become large – up to 30 feet tall and wide – and as it’s name suggests it does have thorns.
+This herbal shrub can become large – up to 30 feet tall and wide.
+As it’s name suggests, it does have thorns.
 Hawthorn isn’t picky about soil and can be grown in sun or part shade.
 Ornamental varieties are common, but may or may not have the herbal characteristics found in the originals.

 This small tree or shrub bears showy blossoms that are a beautiful feature plant in a home landscape.
 This herb doesn’t do well in dry soils.
 Its natural habitat is in woodland and forest edges, so it does alright with a little shade.
 The kind typically for sale in herb shops is the European variety, but there is variety that is native to the US (V. opulus var americanum).
 Several native vibunums have ethnobotanical uses as well.
 Learn more about crampbark in this article at Herbs with Rosalee and this one by herbalist Richard Whelan.

 I saved one of my favorites for last!
 Witch hazel is a medium sized shrub that gets around 15 feet tall, but what’s really lovely about it is the unusual flowers that bloom in late winter before anything else – and they are fragrant!
 Like most of the other plants on today’s list it does fine in either full sun or part shade and likes the soil to be moist but well drained.
-You can read more about this enchanting plant here.